 Today, EpicNPC does very well in a competitive market.
 “We support more games than any of our competitors, Zihal told us recently.
 “We have about a thousand games that users can search for, and our competitors have only about a hundred.”
 He pointed out that EpicNPC gets about 300 new members per day, with about half of those new members immediately buying, selling, trading or communicating in the forums.

 Reaching such a high level of success doesn’t come without challenges.
 EpicNPC is constantly battling to keep unwanted scammers or previously banned users off their site.
 They rely heavily upon a monitoring system to ensure that new members are legitimate and not known ‘bad actors’.
-They also rely on Authy phone authentication from Twilio.
+They also rely on phone authentication from Twilio.

-“Before we switched to Authy, we had been doing phone verification with another company, but our biggest concern was that they were not innovating,” recalls Zihal.
+“Before we switched to Twilio, we had been doing phone verification with another company, but our biggest concern was that they were not innovating,” recalls Zihal.
 “We had been with them for almost two years and they really never updated any of the security features.
-We looked at Authy and found that they provide much more useful information.
+We looked at Twilio and found that they provide much more useful information.
 We’re now able to block people using certain types of service providers, like VOIP, so we have more tools to monitor track and block the types of users we don’t want.”

 “We were a little worried that adding another step to the registration process could cause friction for new users,” remembers Zihal.
 “But we found that wasn’t the case—it hasn’t slowed our growth at all.”

 The site is still growing, reaching a couple of key milestones in recent months.
 “EpicNPC recently passed five million posts and a million unique sales on the site,” said Zihal, proudly.
 “We don’t market ourselves; we’re well known in the gaming community for those who have bought and sold items in the past.”
 As they grow, they still need to focus on better securing user accounts.
-In 2017, the company plans to integrate Authy 2FA into the platform.
-“We’re currently using Google Authenticator, but we like the features and upgrades that Authy offers.”
+In 2017, the company plans to integrate Twilio 2FA into the platform.
+“We’re currently using Google Authenticator, but we like the features and upgrades that Twilio offers.”